ElBeDev/gaston/VERCEL_DEPLOYMENT.md

 1. **Update CORS_ORIGIN**: Set to your Vercel deployment URL
 2. **MongoDB Whitelist**: Add Vercel IPs to MongoDB Atlas network access
+3. **Enable Vercel Blob Storage**:
+   - Go to Vercel Dashboard → Storage → Create Database
+   - Select "Blob" storage
+   - Click "Connect" → This will automatically add `BLOB_READ_WRITE_TOKEN` to your env vars
+   - Your WhatsApp sessions will now persist between deployments! 🎉

+## About WhatsApp Sessions

+### Local Development
+- Sessions are stored in `backend/src/whatsapp-sessions/` (gitignored)
+- Files are persisted between restarts

+### Production (Vercel)
+- Sessions are stored in **Vercel Blob Storage**
+- Uses the custom `BlobAuthStrategy` to save/load session data
+- Sessions persist even when serverless functions restart
+- Automatic fallback to local storage if Blob token is not configured
 3. **Google OAuth**: Update redirect URIs in Google Console
 4. **Test**: Visit your Vercel URL and test all features